 Temple Terrace is a medium-sized city located in the state of Florida.
 With a population of 25,731 people and eight constituent neighborhoods, Temple Terrace is the 109th largest community in Florida.

-Temple Terrace is a decidedly white-collar city, with fully 86.81% of the workforce employed in white-collar jobs, well above the national average.
+Temple Terrace is a decidedly white-collar city, with fully 87.52% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Temple Terrace is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Temple Terrace who work in office and administrative support (16.63%), sales jobs (12.57%), and management occupations (8.50%).
+There are especially a lot of people living in Temple Terrace who work in office and administrative support (17.42%), sales jobs (12.58%), and healthcare (8.60%).

 Also of interest is that Temple Terrace has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Temple Terrace is a college town.
-There are a lot of students in Temple Terrace attending college, and as a result Temple Terrace provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Temple Terrace is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Temple Terrace enrolled in college, Temple Terrace has a number of services, amenities and opportunities geared towards the needs and activities of students.

-Temple Terrace is a very ethnically-diverse city.
+Temple Terrace is an extremely ethnically-diverse city.
 The people who call Temple Terrace home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Temple Terrace residents report their race to be White, followed by Black or African-American.
 Temple Terrace also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.05% of the city’s residents.
+People of Hispanic or Latino origin account for 15.56% of the city’s residents.
 Important ancestries of people in Temple Terrace include English, Irish, Italian, and Scottish.

 The most common language spoken in Temple Terrace is English.
 Other important languages spoken here include Spanish and Arabic.